 - 1 Discontinue all recreational (non-prescription) drugs and all alcohol for a week, then... - 2 Repeat the ALT enzyme blood test.
 If repeat ALT test is elevated or above normal, consult with a physician that specializes in infectious diseases and/or liver disease.
 Your local IPA or HMO physician may not be conversant with the issues associated with an elevated ALT in a healthy, asymptomatic person. - 3 Obtain the following laboratory tests: - a.
 Alkaline phosphatase - b.
 Serum ferritin (to exclude hemochromatosis, the most common, non-viral cause of elevated ALT in America). - c.
 Blood tests to screen for viral hepatitis A, B and C (see chart below): - 4 Submit the following information in writing to program director: - a.
 Height (ft/in) - b.
 Weight (lbs) - c.
 Date of birth (mo/da/yr) - d.
 Age (yrs) - e.
 Medications list all prescription and non-prescription drugs - 5 If these tests are all negative, and the physical, history and other laboratory findings are normal, obtain a letter from your physician.
-Please share this document to your physician so that he/she may read and then carefully consider and answer the following questions and concerns.
+Please share this document with your physician so that he/she may read and then carefully consider and answer the following questions and concerns.

-Type of Hepatitis Virus Serological Marker Test Hepatitis A Virus (HAV) IgM class of antibody to HAV Anti-HAV IgM Hepatitis B Virus (HBV) Hepatitis B surface antigen HB s Ag
+Type of Hepatitis Virus Serological Marker Test Hepatitis A Virus (HAV) IgM class of antibody to HAV Anti-HAV IgM Hepatitis B Virus (HBV) Hepatitis B surface antigen HB s Ag Hepatitis C Virus (HCV) Antibody to C virus Anti-HCV (EIA)